-IFFIm funded an upfront US\$ 191 million payment to vaccine suppliers, encouraging them to step up production of the pentavalent vaccine and reduce its price.
-An independent evaluation of IFFIm in 2011 found that funding provided by IFFIm led to "greater competition and reduced prices" in the market for pentavalent vaccines.2
+IFFIm was instrumental in reducing the cost of the pentavalent vaccine.
+In 2007, IFFIm enabled Gavi to make an initial upfront payment of US\$ 191 million to vaccine suppliers, encouraging them to increase production and lower prices.
+An independent evaluation in 2011 found that IFFIm's funding had led to "greater competition and reduced prices" for pentavalent vaccines.2